hpc/charliecloud/doc-src/tutorial.rst

 ::

-  $ mpirun -pernode ch-tar2dir spark.tar.gz /var/tmp/spark
+  $ srun ch-tar2dir spark.tar.gz /var/tmp/spark
+  creating new image /var/tmp/spark creating new image /var/tmp/spark
+  [...]
+  /var/tmp/spark unpacked ok
+  /var/tmp/spark unpacked ok

 We need to first create a basic configuration for Spark, as the defaults in the Dockerfile are insufficient.
 (For real jobs, you'll want to also configure performance parameters such as memory use; see `the documentation
 <http://spark.apache.org/docs/latest/configuration.html>`_.)
 First::

-  $ mkdir ~/sparkconf
+  $ mkdir -p ~/sparkconf
+  $ chmod 700 ~/sparkconf

 We'll want to use the cluster's high-speed network.
 For this example, we'll find the Spark master's IP manually::